Mayfair Mall

 Mayfair Mall is a shopping mall located on Mayfair Road (Highway 100) between North Avenue and Center Street in Wauwatosa, Wisconsin, United States.
-It serves the Greater Milwaukee area, also Wisconsin's premier shopping Center and Largest Mall in Wisconsin with 175 stores.
+It serves the Greater Milwaukee area, and is also Wisconsin's premier shopping Center and Largest Mall in Wisconsin with 161 stores.
 Mayfair Shopping Center was constructed from 1956 and completed in 1959 by the Hunzinger Construction Company.
 It has been expanded several times since it was first built.

-The mall contains 164 stores and the anchor stores are Macy's, Crate & Barrel, Barnes & Noble, Nordstrom and AMC Theatres.
+The mall contains 164 stores and the anchor stores are Macy's, Crate & Barrel, The Container Store, Barnes & Noble, Nordstrom and AMC Theatres.
 There is one vacant anchor store that was once Boston Store.